bakpakin/Fennel/api.md

 field with a name beginning with "repl-command-" then that function will be available as a comma command from within a repl session.
-It will be called with a table for the repl session's environment, a function which will read the next form from stdin, a function which is used to print normal values, and one which is used to print errors.
+It will be called with a table for the repl session's environment, a function which will read the next form from stdin (ignoring newlines and other whitespace), a function which is used to print normal values, and one which is used to print errors.

 ```fennel
 (local fennel (require :fennel)